Working on a number of research projects, we are always on the lookout for ways to better understand and protect marine life.

 Preventing Large Whale Entanglement

-Marine mammal entanglements are a growing problem in Scottish waters; for minke whales it is the single largest cause of death (up to 40% of all recorded mortalities).
-HWDT are a member of the Scottish Whale Entanglement Project, working to understand and reduce the risk of animals becoming entangled in creel (fishing pot) lines in Scottish waters.
-Earlier this year, new information cards were published, providing emergency contact details and guidance on entanglement.
+Entanglement is a global problem and a growing concern in Scottish waters; for minke whales it is the single largest cause of death (up to 40% of all recorded mortalities).
+HWDT have partnered with five other organisations to form the Scottish Entanglement Alliance (SEA), which aims to better understand the impacts and risks of entanglement in creel lines in Scottish waters by working closely with the Scottish inshore fishing industry.
+SEA have published information cards providing guidance and emergency contact details for who to contact should you find an entangled animal.

 Monitoring Scotland’s Killer Whales